amitkhare/easy-translator-vue/README.md

 # easy-translator-vue
-A simple vuejs plugin for multi language traslation.
+A simple vuejs plugin for multi language translation.

 ## Install
 ### with npm